The COP30

 Yes.
 Free shuttle service will connect the COP30 venue and the Embrapa AgriZone site (10 minutes away).
 Directions and schedules will be provided upon confirmation.

-Groups are kept small (10 participants) to ensure an immersive and interactive experience.
+Each group is limited to 10 participants to ensure an immersive and interactive experience.

 No, it is a walk of approximately 300 meters on flat ground.